robcone27/redux-feedback-loop/README.md

 1. npm install to get the required dependencies.
 2. Create a new sql database named "prime_feedback"
-3. Run the CREATE TABLE and INSERT INTO feedback from 'database.sql' to initialize the gallery table 4.Run npm run server in your terminal
+3. Run the CREATE TABLE and INSERT INTO feedback from 'database.sql' to initialize the gallery table
+4. Run npm run server in your terminal
-5.Run npm run client in your terminal
+5. Run npm run client in your terminal
-6.The npm run client command will open up a new browser tab for you!
+6. The npm run client command will open up a new browser tab for you!

 ## Usage